• Level of education

 Objectives

-The student will know the main families of modeling techniques most commonly used in the field of solid state chemistry and will be able to :
+Students will learn about the main families of modeling techniques most commonly used in the field of solid-state chemistry and will know how to:

 (b) Interpret the results of simple calculations in the context of a scientific publication.